Do you struggle getting a good starting point while using Look-Up Tables (LUTs)? This idea may make things easier (in Davinci Resolve).

 In Episode 6 of the Colorist Podcast, Josh Petok talks to commercial colorist Rob Bessette about his career, grading commercials & more!

 If you need to move a timeline from Premiere Pro or Final Cut Pro for color grading or finishing then learn how to prep it for an XML Export.

 Continuing our introductory series on ACES, you learn about the latest updates to ACES, including a working color space added to the ACES 1.03 specficiation: ACEScct.
 Plus, how it effects DaVinci Resolve colorists.

 If you move your timeline from one bit of post-production software to another then you need to know the 'Golden Rule of Conforming'.

 Did Blackmagic fix the 'Mouse Math' problem in DaVinci Resolve 12.5.3?
 Plus, how about the other bugs we found in our Resolve Detective series?

-In this MailBag episode, we discuss how to easily sync Resolve's LUT folder & the pros/cons of viewing HDR & SDR simultaneously
+A member asks how they can easily sync Resolve's LUT folder between suites.
+Plus, the pros/cons of viewing HDR & SDR simultaneously.

 Learn how to white balance shots with mixed color temperatures.
 Plus, how to deal with subtle color balance issues.